| |

 on shipping to the United States has been manufactured to full U.S. standards,

+do not attempt to ship the automobile.
 If you plan on shipping a non-compliant vehicle, the vehicle must be

 consigned to a designated firm (ICI - Independent Commercial Importer)